Check out our new Podcast "Breathe This" on apple podcasts and and

 • Improving Indoor Air Quality: The box is effective at filtering out common indoor pollutants like dust, pollen, and smoke particles.
 This is especially helpful for people with allergies or respiratory issues, as it reduces irritants in the air that can trigger symptoms.

 • Filtering Wildfire Smoke: In areas affected by wildfire smoke, a Corsi-Rosenthal box can help filter out harmful particles that enter buildings.
 Wildfire smoke is rich in PM2.5, fine particulate matter that can penetrate deep into the lungs, leading to health issues.
-The MERV-13 filters in a Corsi-Rosenthal box are capable of capturing these fine particles, making indoor air safer to breathe.
+MERV-13 filters in a Corsi-Rosenthal box can reduce these fine particles when the device is well built and appropriately used.
+7Holder, Halliday, and Virtaranta tested DIY air-cleaner designs against simulated wildfire smoke in a controlled chamber and found that design choices such as filter configuration, shrouds, and filter loading substantially affected clean-air delivery.
+Holder AL et al., “Impact of do-it-yourself air cleaner design on the reduction of simulated wildfire smoke in a controlled chamber environment,” Indoor Air, PMID: 36437679, https://pubmed.ncbi.nlm.nih.gov/36437679/.

 How to Build a Corsi-Rosenthal Box